Logo

 Jesse Watters is registered to vote as a member of the Conservative Party of New York State.

-Jesse Watters married Noelle Inguagiato in 2009 and had twin daughters with her.
+Jesse Watters married Noelle Inguagiato in 2009 and they have twin daughters.

-Noelle filed for divorce in 2018 after Jesse Watters admitted to an affair with a producer on his show, Emma DiGiovine.
+Noelle filed for divorce in 2018 after Jesse Watters admitted to an affair with a producer on his show, Emma DiGiovine who was about 26 at the time.

-Jesse Watters announced his engagement to DiGiovine in August 2019 and they married in December of the same year.
+Jesse Watters announced his engagement to DiGiovine in August 2019, and they married that December.